-The modern town of Palaia Epidaurus (also referred to as Archaia Epidaurus) has been built adjacent to the Archaeological Site of Ancient Epidaurus which was formerly occupied by the city-state of Ancient Epidaurus.
-Palaia Epidaurus hosts an ancient theatre which is referred to as The Little Theatre of Palaia Epidaurus.
-The Little Theatre is sometimes confused with the more illustrious theatre located just 10 kms away at the Healing Sanctuary of Asclepius.
+The modern coastal town of Palaia Epidaurus (also referred to as Archaia Epidaurus) is adjacent to an ancient archaeological site formerly occupied by the the ancient city-state of Epidaurus.
+The archaeological site at Palaia Epidaurus hosts an acropolis and ancient theatre which is referred to as the Little Theatre of Palaia Epidaurus.
+The Little Theatre is sometimes confused with grander theatre located just 10 kms away at the Healing Sanctuary of Asclepius.

-The Greek name ‘Epidaurus’ can be confusing as it is used to refer to a number of different nearby locations.
+The Greek name ‘Epidaurus’ can be confusing as it has a number of usages.
 The archaeological site in which the Little Theatre is situated is often referred to as ‘Ancient’ Epidaurus.
-The site overlooks the modern coastal town of ‘Palaia’ Epidaurus.
-Confusion can occur because ‘palaia’ (Gr: παλαιός) translates to ancient, old or dated.
+Its acropolis overlooks the modern coastal town of ‘Palaia’ Epidaurus.
+Confusion can occur because although the modern coastal town is named ‘Palaia’ Epidaurus, ‘palaia’ (Gr: παλαιός) translates to ancient, old or dated.
 Immediately inland from Palaia Epidaurus is the equally modern town of ‘Nea’ Epidaurus.
 The Argolis prefecture administers both towns.
 And finally, the Ancient Healing Sanctuary of Asclepius at ‘Epidaurus’ is located a further 10 kilometres inland.

 Palaia Epidaurus and its Little Theatre is located geographically on the shores of the Saronic Gulf, approximately 40 kms east of Nafplion and 60 kms south east of Corinth.
 Palaia Epidaurus is a small town and lies within an undulating green zone of vineyards, citrus orchards and cultivated fields.
-The ruins near Palaia Epidaurus draw interest principally due to their association with the Ancient Healing Sanctuary of Asclepius.
-Palaia Epidaurus has also been referred to as Palaia Epidauros and Palaia Epidavros.
+The ruins and Little Theatre near Palaia Epidaurus draw interest principally due to their association with the Ancient Healing Sanctuary of Asclepius.

 - History of Ancient Epidaurus